4nuG/Statistical-Analysis/Exploratory_Data_Analysis_of_class/README.md

 # Objective
+- Determine 'Does there exist a relationship between “Height” and “Mother’s Height”?
+- Determine 'Does major appear to be independent of gender?'
+- Determine 'Do students spend more hours per week on social media or studying.'
+- Determine 'Does gender affect the amount of time spent on social media.'
 - Conduct Exploratory Data Analysis (EDA) on student survey data and visualize both quantitative and categorical data using JMP software.

 # Exploratory Data Analysis